Avant-monts franc-comtois

 About Avant-Monts franc-comtois

 Drilling surveys were carried out in the Jura foothills between the 1950s and 1970s.
-These revealed the presence of non-combustible gas in this region of the Doubs department (25).
+These revealed the presence of non-combustible gases in this region of the Doubs department.
+In similar geological contexts, helium is associated with these non-combustible gases

 Avant-Monts franc-comtois exploration license